Where do I find updates and general information about my international student health insurance?

 No, you are still required to pay the Spring/Summer amount in full.
 Also, refunds or waivers pro-rated for the summer period are not allowed.
 The insurance plan is considered non-refundable.
 If you are eligible to purchase it at the start of the semester, you remain eligible for the insurance throughout the remainder of the plan year (through August 15 of each year) even if you are not enrolled in summer classes.

 No you will not need a referral from Student Health Service after graduation.
 The student insurance plan you have now does offer an exception for after you graduate.
-If your student status changes, like because of graduation and you are no longer enrolled, you can still use the student health plan through August 15 – but because you are no longer eligible to use the health services on campus, you must go off campus for your treatment and no referral is required.
+If your student status changes, like because of graduation and you are no longer enrolled, you can still use the student health plan through August 15th for example – but because you are no longer eligible to use the health services on campus, you must go off-campus for your treatment and no referral is required.
 So as soon as you graduate, you can be seen by the provider/clinic off campus that you choose and you will have coverage.

 Back to the main Health Insurance information page.